 Deployments of productive Intershop Commerce Management (ICM), Intershop Order Management (IOM), and Progressive Web App (PWA) systems are more or less complex procedures.
-This guide explains the various aspects and how the deployment process usually takes place.
-Additionally general rules and guidelines are listed to ensure a common understanding of rights and responsibilities.
+This guide explains the various aspects of how the deployment process usually takes place.
+Additionally, general rules and guidelines are listed to ensure a common understanding of rights and responsibilities.

-The target group of this document are project managers, release managers and developers of the implementation partner, as well as project managers and DevOps engineers of Intershop who come into contact with deployment processes.
+The target group of this document are project managers, release managers and developers of the implementation partner, as well as project managers and DevOps engineers of Intershop who are involved in deployment processes.

 The focus lies on post-go-live deployments.
 Deployments during the project phase are briefly mentioned at the end of this guide.

 |Environments||INT||ICM Integration environment|

 The following documentation will call the persons by their role in the process.

 Depending on the partner, the size of the project, and other factors, one person can cover one role or several roles.